SettleMint

 Mutation operations that submit blockchain transactions return the transaction hash in the X-Transaction-Hash response header.

-The API automatically waits for transaction confirmation—you typically don't need this header.
+The API automatically waits for transaction confirmation, so you typically don't need this header.
 However, if you receive a CONFIRMATION_TIMEOUT error, use the hash to check whether the transaction eventually succeeded before retrying.

 See Transaction tracking for timeout recovery patterns.